10 Simple Tricks to Wash your Clothes Correctly

-Every day it’s becoming more and more common to buy a new article of clothing and slowly, over time, it becomes damaged; it gets tiny holes under the seams, the colors lose their brightness, they get stretched out…
+Every day it’s becoming more and more common to buy a new article of clothing and slowly, over time, it becomes damaged.
+Your clothes get tiny holes under the seams, the colors lose their brightness, they stretch, and they shrink.
+We’ll be focusing how to wash your clothes correctly in this article.

-This causes people to renew their wardrobe frequently, which not only hurts your image, but it also poses a big problem for your wallet as well.
-To fix this problem, we suggest a few tricks for keeping your clothes looking brand new.
+Not looking after your clothes well means that you’ll have to renew your wardrobe frequently.
+This doesn’t only affect your image, but it also poses a big problem for your wallet as well.
+To fix this problem, we going to suggest a few tricks to help you keep your clothes looking brand new.

 1. Only wash what is dirty

-Even though it seems obvious, a lot of people tend to throw clothing in the dirty laundry basket that was barely worn, and which is therefore still clean.
-Keep in mind that the more you wash your clothing, the more is wears it down.
+Even though it may seem obvious, a lot of people tend to throw clothing in the dirty laundry basket that was barely worn.
+Keep in mind that the more you wash your clothing, the more worn it gets.

 2. Be careful during the first wash

-The first time you wash your clothes is fundamental, because this is where you could damage the color, elastic bands, and other chemical products that have treated the fabric.
-Keeping this in mind, it’s best to carefully read the label that indicates care instructions.
+The first time you wash your clothes is fundamental, because this is where you could damage the color, elastic, and other chemical products that have treated the fabric.
+Keeping this in mind, it’s best to carefully read the label that indicates the necessary care instructions.

 3. Separate white clothing from darks